tier4/AutowareArchitectureProposal.proj/design/Localization/Localization.md

 - GNSS

-  The pose information received from GNSS is projected to local coordinates on reference map.
-Initial pose is estimated by refining the projected GNSS pose.
+  The pose information received from GNSS is projected into "map" frame.
+This can be used as one of the pose estimator mentioned below or it can be used to provide initial guess for sequential localization method.

 - IMU